influxdata/docs-v2/content/enterprise_influxdb/v1.8/guides/https_setup.md

 a private key file (`.key`) and a signed certificate file (`.crt`) file pair, as well as certificates that combine the private key file and the signed certificate file into a single bundled file (`.pem`).

-## Setup HTTPS in an InfluxDB Enterprise cluster
+## Set up HTTPS in an InfluxDB Enterprise cluster

 1. **Download or generate certificate files**